-During the fourth quarter, there were a total of five CIRRT deployments involving four of the six regions; one deployment each to the Central, SunCoast, and Southern regions and two deployments to the Southeast Region.
-The SunCoast Region deployment was to Pinellas County, where the sheriff's office is responsible for completing child protective investigations.
-The remaining four deployments occurred in counties where the department is responsible for completing child protective investigations.
+During the first quarter, there were a total of four CIRRT deployments involving four of the six regions; one deployment each to the Central, SunCoast, Northeast and Northwest regions.
+The SunCoast Region deployment was to Pinellas County where the sheriff's office is responsible for completing child protective investigations.
+The remaining three deployments occurred in counties where the department is responsible for completing child protective investigations.